 Fundacion Pacita cafe –Carrot Cake: 290.00 & Tubho Iced tea: 85.00 = 375.00

-It’s not over yet, blog.
+It’s not over yet.
 I still have a lot of stories to tell.
-I’m still going to tell you about my South Batan and Sabtang Island adventures.
+I’m still going to write about my South Batan and Sabtang Island adventures.